ringcentral/ringcentral-api-docs/docs/voice/calculating-call-time-metrics.md

 ## Using Telephony Session Events to Calculate Metrics

+[Telephony Session Notifications](../telephony-session-notifications) are the recommended way to calculate call time metrics.

 When receiving a stream of events, it is ipmortant to note the following:

 * All events for a particular call are grouped by the `telephonySessionId` which is unique per call.